A Parent's Guide

 There will be many questions and these questions will change many times before the final course choices are made.
 It is vital that students list courses in order of genuine interest.
 They also need to have lots of choice in their area of interest.
 Every course listed on the application requires the same level of research.

 Given the highly competitive nature of the college entry process, students will need to have a wide range of choices available in their area of interest.
-For each course listed on the CAO application, there is one question that students need to ask themselves: how would I react if this course was offered to me in August 2017?
+For each course listed on the CAO application, there is one question that students need to ask themselves: how will I react if this course is offered to me?
 The answer will speak for itself.

 (A discounted price is available to parents associations and schools with CJ Fallon).